-Our governing body has appointed Julie Marriott to be the DSL of this school/ and Joanne Shephard, Ruth Angeloff and Wendy Bowen to be their deputies.
-We will set out their responsibilities in their job descriptions.
+Our governing body has appointed Julie Marriott to be the DSL of this school and Joanne Shephard, Ruth Angeloff, Emma Shankland, Wendy Bowen, Debra Groucott and Lauren Dawkins to be their deputies.
+We will set out their responsibilities in their job description.

-Julie Marriott will take ultimate responsibility for safeguarding and child protection, and online safety at our setting as the DSL as an appropriate senior member of staff from our leadership team.
+Julie Marriott will take ultimate responsibility for safeguarding and child protection, online safety, and understanding the filtering and monitoring systems and processes in place at our setting as the DSL and as an appropriate senior member of staff from our leadership team.